igitlog/JS-tictactoe/README.md

 1. To clone a repository, use the command: "git clone https://github.com/igitlog/JS-tictactoe".

-2. Or paste JS, HTML and CSS into [codepen](https://codepen.io/pen/).
+2. Or open game into [codepen](https://codepen.io/igitlog/full/NWgVWrV).
 ## How to play
 1. The first player goes first.
 Click on the field to make a move.